 - Now, reboot your device into download mode.
-To entering in the Download mode, you need to: press and keep holding the Volume Down+ Power and Menu buttons simultaneous.
+To enter in the Download mode, you need to: press and keep holding the Volume Down+ Power and Menu buttons simultaneously.

 - When your device is on Download Mode, connect your Android smartphone with the PC using the USB cable.

-- Now, take a look on the ODIN app interface, there you should to see that ID: COM area is colored on Blue or yellow color and a “added” message is displayed.
-That’s means the connection is done, and you can begin the updating procedure.
-If not you need to close the ODIN app, disconnect the smartphone from the PC, reinstall the proper drivers again and repeat the procedure from the beginning.
+- Now, take a look on the ODIN app interface, there you should to see that ID: COM area is colored in Blue or yellow color and an “added” message are displayed.
+That means the connection is complete.
+And you can begin the updating procedure.
+If not, you need to close the ODIN app, disconnect the smartphone from the PC, reinstall the proper drivers again and repeat the procedure from the beginning.

 - Search and pick the downloaded update file from the PC desktop.

-- Verify and by sure the Re-partition box is unchecked.
+- Verify and be sure that the Re-partition box is unchecked.